-Note: Statistical Manual of Mental Disorders, Fifth Edition [(DSM-5), or any subsequent editions of this reference material], will be referred to as DSM-5 throughout this policy.

-- b.
-The beneficiary meets ASAM Level 1 criteria when there is an established substance use (SU) diagnosis - c.
-The beneficiary presents behavioral, psychological, or biological dysfunction and functional impairment, which are consistent and associated with the current DSM-5 diagnosis; - d.
-If a higher level of care is indicated but unavailable or the individual beneficiary is refusing the service, outpatient services may can be provided until the appropriate level of care is available or to support the individual beneficiary to participate in that higher level of care;

-- e.
-The beneficiary is capable of developing skills to manage symptoms, make behavioral changes, and respond favorably to therapeutic interventions; and - f.
-There is no evidence to support that alternative interventions would be more effective, based on North Carolina community practice standards (e.g., Best Practice Guidelines of the American Academy of Child and Adolescent Psychiatry, American Psychiatric Association, American Board of Addiction Medicine). - g.
-For beneficiaries with a SUD diagnosis, an ASAM level of care determination of level 1.0
+- a.
+A current Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition [(DSM-5) or any subsequent editions of this reference material] diagnosis; - b.
+The beneficiary presents behavioral, psychological, or biological dysfunction and functional impairment, which are consistent and associated with the current diagnosis; - c.
+If a higher level of care is indicated but unavailable or the beneficiary is refusing the service, outpatient services can be provided until the appropriate level of care is available or to support the beneficiary to participate in that higher level of care; - d.
+The beneficiary is capable of developing skills to manage symptoms, make behavioral changes, and respond favorably to therapeutic interventions; - e.
+There is no evidence to support that alternative interventions would be more effective, based on North Carolina community practice standards (Best Practice Guidelines of the American Academy of Child and Adolescent Psychiatry, American Psychiatric Association, American Board of Addiction Medicine)